Murder of Canny Ong: Appeals and execution

 After the High Court sentenced him to death, Ahmad Najib filed an appeal against his conviction and sentence, but on 5 March 2007, the Court of Appeal of Malaysia, composed of judges Abdul Aziz Mohamed, Mohd Ghazali Mohd Yusoff, and Azmel Ma'amor, dismissed the appeal, affirming the conviction and sentence based on the forensic evidence against Ahmad Najib, though they rejected the admissibility of the confession due to possibility of police pressuring Ahmad Najib to confess.

 Later on, Ahmad Najib appealed to the Federal Court of Malaysia, which was the highest court of Malaysia, and the appeal was heard before a five-person bench, composed of Chief Judge of Malaya Datuk Arifin Zakaria and four Federal Court Justices, Datuk Nik Hashim Nik Ab Rahman, Datuk S. Augustine Paul, Datuk Hashim Yusoff and Datuk Zulkefli Ahmad Makinuddin, but the Federal Court also rejected his appeal in March 2009, which effectively finalized Ahmad Najib's death sentence and his other sentence of 20 years' imprisonment and 10 strokes of the cane.
 Ahmad Najib later unsuccessfully appealed for clemency from the Sultan of Selangor.

 On 23 September 2016, more than 13 years after the murder of Canny Ong, 40-year-old Ahmad Najib bin Aris was executed by hanging in Kajang Prison.
 His body was returned to his family and later laid buried at the Sungai Kantan Muslim cemetery in Kajang.

 Ahmad Najib's lawyer described him as a "good Muslim" while on death row, and prison officers said that Ahmad Najib had often led other inmates in prayer and taught them about religion.
 The lawyer added that he was a better person than many people outside, at least during the time of his imprisonment before his execution.

 Aftermath

 Sometime after the conclusion of the case, a crime documentary was made to re-enact the case of Canny Ong, and also narrates the facts of the case and the court proceedings against Ong's rapist-killer Ahmad Najib.
 Ong's family, acquaintances, and the police officers and legal representatives associated with the case appeared on-screen to be interviewed.

 Liz Porter, a crime writer from Australia, wrote a book titled Crime Scene Asia: When Forensic Evidence Becomes the Silent Witness.
 The book was all about the real-life murder cases from Asia that were solved through forensic evidence; these recorded cases came from Asian countries like Singapore, Malaysia and Hong Kong etc. The case of Canny Ong was one of the 16 murder cases from Asia which Porter included in her book.

+Shopping centres in the Klang Valley introduced guarded women's only parking sections, usually painted in pink, near the entrances for the safety of lone female drivers.